MatheusHiro/secret-number/README.md

 A simple guessing game where the user uses the speech to guess the right "secret" number.
-Although the whole game is in english the user have to guess the numbers in Portuguse.
+Although the whole game is in english the user have to guess the numbers in portuguese.
 There will be some additions to the game in the future.